 2.8.
 Financial Information

-One can feel safe knowing that they are the only ones who know their confidential financial information, and there is no risk of it getting leaked.
+One can feel safe knowing they are the only ones who know their confidential financial information, and there is no risk of it getting leaked.

 2.9.
 Information about Location